Translate

 This will be set at the following times:

 Reading – 10 minutes reading daily.
-We ask that an adult signs the reading diary and it is handed in at least once per week.
+We ask that an adult signs the reading diary and it is handed in at least twice per week.

 Times Tables: TT Rock Stars daily.